Last Updated on December 19, 2018 by Dave Schoenbeck

 Don’t rely on emails, letters, memos, and text messages.
 Video conference calls are much better than emails.

 Always write down good ideas and input.
-You won’t remember your team or customer’s ideas and comments without it and the writing things down helps you sort out your own thoughts.
+Without it, you won’t remember your team or customer’s views and comments; writing things down helps you sort out your thoughts.
 Keep your notes in a journal and review them often.

 Stay above the line.